myidsan/shitnews/README.md

 # shitnews

-Shitnews gets the headline from major news, both left and right, and analyze the mosst frequently used wors from both sides.
+Shitnews gets the headline from major news, both left and right, and analyze the most frequently used words from both sides.